sposso/Spatial-and-Temporal-Analysis-of-the-fNIRS-based-Decoding-Models-for-Speech-Perception/README.md

 | **LDA** | 0.79 ± 0.17 | 0.84 ± 0.16 | 0.63 ± 0.11 | 0.58 ± 0.07 | 0.94 ± 0.07 | 0.64 ± 0.10 | 0.73 ± 0.16 | 0.67 ± 0.16 |

 ### Subject-wise relevant spatiotemporal features identified by SHAP for Linear SVC and LDA

+#### Dictionary to understand the brain regions referred to in the graphs:
+**<ins>Au_A_R and Au_A_L</ins>** = Right and left auditory A region that  is located in the rostral aspect of the superior temporal gyrus (also referred to as Heschl’s gyrus).
+This is responsible for transforming basic acoustic features into more complex variations

 #### Relevant brain areas for all subjects according to the SHAP technique

 ##### SVM